alephium/docs/docs/sdk/getting-started.md

 const nodeProvider = new NodeProvider('http://localhost:22973', API_KEY)
 ```

 Some utility functions in the SDK rely on the global provider.
-You need to set the
+You
-global provider using `setCurrentNodeProvider` from `@alephium/web3` to ensure these functions
+need to set it like this to ensure these functions work correctly:
-work correctly.

 ```typescript
 import { web3 } from '@alephium/web3'